SmartData-Polito/darkvec/README.md

 ___

 ```
-fig7a2(plt, heatmaps_time, Vs, Cs)
+fig9a2(plt, heatmaps_time, Vs, Cs)
 ```

-Fastplot callback for generating the second part of Fig.7a of the paper.
-Auto-defined models, grid search through model training runtime.
-Fastplot callback for generating the second part of Fig.7a of the paper.
+Fastplot callback for generating the second part of Fig.9a of the paper.
 Auto-defined models, grid search through model training runtime.  <br>

 #### Parameters<br>